-However, once the employees make that decision, the employer is obliged to provide the workers council with certain benefits.
+However, once the employees make that decision, the employer is obliged to provide the workers' council with certain benefits.

-The role of a workers' council is advisory, aimed at safeguarding employees' interests by becoming involved in consultation on matters such as changes of workplace, plant closure and production changes.
+The role of a workers' council is advisory, aimed at safeguarding employees' interests by becoming involved in consultation on matters and budget, projects to modify the company's share capital or the company's activity.
+The workers' council must be consulted on several changes to the employment conditions or work organization.

-Workers councils may request information on several matters concerning the company, including general plans for the activity and budget, projects to alter the company's object, alteration of the share capital or conversion of the company's activity.
-The workers council must be consulted on several matters, including on any measure that results or may result in a significant reduction of the number of employees, employment conditions or significant changes to the working organization.
+Employees and unions are free to carry out union activities at the company at their own initiative, and the employer is not obliged to propose, organize or suggest any action in this area.
+The number of union representatives entitled to specific rights and protection granted by law is limited and based on the number of unionized employees.

-Employees and unions are free to carry out union activities in the company.
-The initiative to start union activities depends on the employees, and the employer is not obliged to propose, organize or suggest any action on this area.
-The number of union representatives entitled to specific rights and protection granted by law is limited and relates to the number of unionized employees.
 Union representatives may join a union commission, and union representatives from different unions will be part of an inter-union commission.